-□ LHA should establish a system of move out inspections for all vacant units.
+✓ LHA should establish a system of move out inspections for all vacant units.
 Produce work orders from those move out inspection reports, and list on work order time spent working on turnover, date turnover was started and date finished, list of work done, and material used.

-The MHA has a work order system but is not utilizing the system according to DHCD PMR guidelines.
-When creating work orders, the MHA should record what TYPE of work order is being created according to DHCD guidelines.
+MHA has a work order system but is not utilizing the system according to DHCD PMR guidelines.
+When creating work orders, MHA should record what TYPE of work order is being created according to DHCD guidelines.
 The TYPE's of work orders are - Emergency, Vacancy, Preventive Maintenance, Inspection, Routine, and Requested.
-MHA is using PHA-Web, Routine requested by Tenant is acceptable for Requested and Routine requested by Maintenance is acceptable for Routine.
+MHA is using PHA-Network, "Scheduled" is acceptable for "Routine" Work orders.